MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-summary-report.md

 ---
 title: Optimization summary report
-description: This article contains information about the optimization summary report and the charts it contains.
+description: This article provides information about the optimization summary report and the charts it contains.
 author: FeifeiQiu
 ms.author: feiqiu
 ms.reviewer: mhart